Please ensure Javascript is enabled for purposes of website accessibility

 • Earnings and revenue triggers, such as new product lines, drug discoveries, rising market share, etc.

-One last thought that may help you in this period of higher stock market volatility.
-Research indicates that historically, the following sectors have been the winners during bear markets.
+And, should Goldman Sachs prove right, here’s one last thought to keep in mind.
+Research indicates that historically, the following sectors have been the winners during down markets.
 I don’t think you’ll be surprised to see that they are primarily what analysts call “defensive industries.”
-It may be a good tactic to add a few to your portfolio on the down days—just in case high stock market volatility continues.
+It may be a good tactic to add a few to your portfolio on the down days—just in case volatility rears its ugly head once again.

 • Soft drinks companies